 Be on a First Name Basis with Your Doctor

-Ok, so you really don’t have to be on a first name basis, but you should schedule regular checkups with your doctor.
+Ok, so you really don’t have to be on a first name basis.
+However, you should schedule regular checkups with your doctor.
 As we age, our bodies can change for the negative fast if we don’t stay on top of them.
 During these visits, your doctor should blood glucose, blood pressure and blood cholesterol levels.

 As always, Wiser Home Care is here to help you with whatever you need.
 From providing care to developing an extensive care plan for your loved one, and everything in between, we are happy to help.
 Please contact us, and we will be happy to answer any questions you may have.